Power of quantum measurement in simulating unphysical operations: Diamond norm as the simulation cost

-{\textbf{\emph{Diamond norm as the simulation cost.---}}} We have shown that in both QPD and measurement-controlled post-processing, a sampling overhead characterizing the required number of one-shot measurement rounds is associated with a decomposition of a Hermitian-preserving map.
-Considering that a Hermitian-preserving map's decomposition is not unique, we define a Hermitian-preserving map's simulation cost as the lowest possible sampling overhead associated with any its valid decomposition. {Within measurement-controlled post-processing, the simulation cost of a Hermitian-preserving map $\cE$ is defined as
+We have shown that in both QPD and measurement-controlled post-processing, a sampling overhead characterizing the required number of one-shot measurement rounds is associated with a decomposition of a Hermitian-preserving map.
+Considering that a Hermitian-preserving map's decomposition is not unique, we define a Hermitian-preserving map's simulation cost as the lowest possible sampling overhead associated with any its valid decomposition.
+Within measurement-controlled post-processing, the simulation cost of a Hermitian-preserving map $\cE$ is defined as